Create Templates

 }

-For example, to create a new card size, use the --card_width, --card_length, --card_name, and --save options.
-Use --card_radius to set the corner radius (defaults to 3mm).
+For example, to create a new card size, use --card_width, --card_height, --card_name, and --save options:

-python generate_dxf.py --card_width 1.75in --card_length 3.5in --card_name domino --paper_size letter --saveTo create a new paper size, use the --paper_width, --paper_length, --paper_name, and --save options.
+python generate_dxf.py single output.dxf --card_width 1.75in --card_height 3.5in --card_name domino --paper_size letter --saveTo create a new paper size, use --paper_width, --paper_height, --paper_name, and --save options:

-Generate DXF files
+Generate DXF Files

-Create template
+Create Template

 There are two ways of creating cutting templates, either manually or autogenerating them.
 Autogenerating them requires calibrating GUI automation, which a bit more involved than manually creating templates.

-Manual template
+Manual Template

 To convert a DXF to a .studio3 file by hand, follow these steps in Silhouette Studio.